-An independent Suicidal Ideation and Behavior Adjudication Committee, composed of individuals with relevant expertise, will blindly review and adjudicate suicidal ideation/behavior reported in the study per criteria specified in a separate charter.
+An independent Suicidal Ideation and Behavior Adjudication Committee, composed of individuals with relevant expertise, will review in a blinded manner and adjudicate suicidal ideation/behavior reported in the study per criteria specified in a separate charter.
 Additional information about suicidal ideation/behavior may be collected on the case report form.
 The Adjudication Committee members will be blinded to the treatment assignment of subjects.
 The structure, responsibilities, and procedures of the Adjudication Committee will be outlined in a charter.
 The Adjudication Committee is distinct from the DMC and Adjudication Committee members will not be investigators on the study.